 At long last, then, it is time for the quantitative description of our dataset.
-Details of the data collection are available in the online Appendix - one crucial caveat.
-In the summer of 2019, YouTube changed the base limit for new API accounts to ten thousand per day - a 99 percent decrease.
+Details of the data collection are available in the online Appendix; one crucial caveat.
+In the summer of 2019, YouTube changed the base limit for new accounts to be ten thousand per day-a 99% decrease.
 My API key's limit was grandfathered in, however, and I can still (as of March 2023) collect two orders of magnitude more data per day than new accounts can.
-There are no guarantees that this will continue, but I have taken full advantage.
+There are no guarantees that this will continue, but I have taken full advantage of this.
 A project of this scale would not be tractable with the ten thousand unit rate limit.

-Each of the 2,205 channels in the final dataset was categorized according to our 3×2 categorization scheme: Affliated/Unaffliated with a larger media organization; and ideologically left, right, or center.
-Table 1 displays the summary.
-A large majority of channels are Unaffiliated, with the rightwing Unaffiliated channels comprising the plurality of the dataset.
-Among each ideological cluster, the proportion of channels which are Affiliated is remarkably consistent at 18 percent.
-The topline numbers show that there is significant ideological diversity in YouTube Politics, but that independent YouTubers outnumber affiliated channels around 4-to-1.
+Each of the 2,205 channels in our final dataset was categorized according to our 3x2 categorization scheme: Affliated/Unaffliated with a larger media organization; and ideologically left, right and center.
+Table 1 displays the topline summary: a large majority of channels are Unaffiliated, with the right-wing Unaffiliated channels comprising the plurality of the dataset.
+Among each ideological cluster, the proportion of channels which are Affiliated is remarkably consistent at 18%.
+In summary, the topline numbers show that there is significant ideological diversity on YouTube Politics, but that independent YouTubers outnumber affiliated channels around 4-to-1.